 Common questions we always get asked is how should I prepare for my puppy or what should I buy for them?

 Here’s a list of what we suggest you have:

-Food and Water bowls: We recommend ones that sit on the ground and then placing them on a mat.
+Food bowl: We recommend ones that sit on the ground and then placing them on a mat.
 We use stainless steel ones because they can’t absorb germs.
 Also ones that have non skid on the bottom are better.
 A mat will catch any fallen food and save you a huge mess on the floor.
 If you have a puppy that eats really fast and and definitely if they throw up after eating I recommend getting a slow feeder bowl.
 I do use plastic ones of these as they come in many shapes and can be switched every week or so to make it a game.
 I run them through the dish washer if they need a good cleaning.

 Puppy Food: We feed Life’s Abundance All Life Stages.
 We highly recommend you keeping your puppy on this food for at least the first month but we will extend the health guarantee to 3 years if you feed them the entire 3 years and extend it 10 years if you feed the Life’s Abundance system the entire 10 years.
 They are experiencing so many life changes when they go to their new homes we believe changing their food right off shouldn’t be one of them.
 You can click here lifesabundance.com/cnrfarms to purchase it.